Mistuke/hub.zhox.com/content/posts/Introducing-haskell-dev.md

 There are a couple of new things in both the `Cabal 3.0.0.0` and `GHC 8.8.1` packages

 <pre class="light">
-NOTE: At the time of writing the GHC 8.8.1 package has not been published yet due to there being no 32-bit build for GHC 8.8.1 available.
+NOTE: At the time of writing the no 32-bit GHC 8.8.1 package has produced by GHC HQ.
-Publishing the package without it would block 32-bit users from using the unversioned package head (i.e. from being able to install the latest GHC without needing to give an explicit version).
+Publishing the GHC 8.8.1 package without a 32-bit release would block 32-bit users from using the unversioned package head (i.e. from being able to install the latest GHC without needing to give an explicit version).

+As such the GHC 8.8.1 package will install GHC 8.6.5 on 32-bit machines so that you get a working compiler.
+If 32-bits is important to you please let them know by filing a ticket at https://gitlab.haskell.org/ghc/ghc/issues
 </pre>

 ### Cabal 3.0+